 Rates Path Freeze

 The NSW Government has stated that ratepayers in the Northern Beaches Council area will pay no more in rates than they would have been levied under their former Council, until June 2020.
 This has now been extended until June 2021.

 What Factors Impact on the Calculation of Your Rates?

 Rates may vary from year to year based on a combination of annual maximum increases approved by the Independent Pricing and Regulatory Tribunal (IPART) rate pegging and special rate variations (SRV) and/or changes to land values as supplied to Council by the NSW Valuer General.

 Rates for properties in the former Manly, Pittwater and Warringah areas have been assessed using land values issued by the NSW Valuer General having a date of 1 July 2016.
-For the previous year, valuations as at 1 July 2015 were used for the former Pittwater and Warringah and valuations as at 1 July 2014 were used for the former Manly.
+For the previous year, valuations as at 1 July 2016 were used for the former Manly, Pittwater and Warringah.

 When are Your Rates Due?